 It is capable of carrying multiple missions for different applications on each flight.
 Payloads that are integrated with the payload bay can benefit from a high-tech platform for experiments in space.

-Space Rider will be launched on Vega-C from Europe’s Spaceport in Kourou, French Guiana, remain in space in a low-drag altitude orbit for about two months, return to land on Earth in Europe with its payload, and then be prepared for the next mission.
+Space Rider will be launched on Vega-C from Europe’s Spaceport in Kourou, French Guiana, remain in space in a low-drag altitude orbit for about two months, return to land on Earth with its payload, and then be prepared for the next mission.

 Space Rider is designed to operate at different orbital inclinations, from equatorial to high-latitude.
 The Azores archipelago is therefore a suitable European landing location for missions that require high-latitude inclinations because it allows Space Rider to return at the same latitude as its operational orbit, requiring fewer deorbiting manoeuvres.

 With the objective to define and develop an affordable and competitive Space Rider system, both development non-recurring and exploitation recurring costs aspects are being considered.

 To reduce development costs, technological synergies and commonalities between Space Rider and Vega launch systems are being implemented, enabling participating States to invest in one technology development and benefit in further programmes and applications.